Edinburgh with kids

 Arthurs seat in edinburgh

-We opted out of visiting Arthur’s Seat with our kids.
-We only had 3 nights in Edinburgh at that time, which only amounts to 2 full days – and Edinburgh was the first stop on our 2-month Northern Europe adventure with our kids, so we were jetlagged and tired.
+I had planned for my family to hike Arthur’s Seat, but we ended up opting out.
+We only had 3 nights in Edinburgh at that time, which only amounts to 2 full days, and we were still jetlagged and tired.

-However, I’ve seen many visitors hike Arthur’s Seat with their kids.
+However, I’ve seen many visitors hike Arthur’s Seat with their kids, so it may be worth it if you have more time in Edinburgh.
 If you want to hike to the top with kids, then keep in mind:

 • Take a look at the route maps to the top of Arthur’s Seat, and choose the one best for your family.
 Green is the shortest, but also very steep.